carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 Switch on the thermostat with power.
 The screen shows current temperature.

-Button &#8220;SETTING&#8221;: used for switch between &#8220;WORKING&#8221; mode and &#8220;SETTING&#8221; mode.
+Button "SETTING": used for switch between "WORKING" mode and "SETTING" mode.
 Press once, the thermostat go into setting mode, press another, the thermostat goes back to working mode.

-Button &#8220;TEMPERATURE &#8220;: used for elevating temperature.
-When the screen shows &#8220;SETTING&#8221;, each pressing on the button elevates 1 degree .
+Button "TEMPERATURE ": used for elevating temperature.
+When the screen shows "SETTING", each pressing on the button elevates 1 degree .
 Long pressing on increases the temperature till 38 degree.
 After 5 seconds no operating, the thermostat returns to working mode.

-Button &#8220;TEMPERATURE -&#8220;: used for lowering temperature.
-When the screen shows &#8220;SETTING&#8221;, each pressing on the button reduce 1degree .
+Button "TEMPERATURE -": used for lowering temperature.
+When the screen shows "SETTING", each pressing on the button reduce 1degree .
 Long pressing on lowers the temperature till -9 degree.
 After 5 seconds no operating, the thermostat returns to working mode.

 Heating mode and cooling mode change:

-In the &#8220;WORKING&#8221; mode, press Button &#8220;TEMPERATURE &#8220;, after 4 seconds, the &#8220;WORK&#8221; mode will change, heating mode to cooling mode, or cooling mode to heating mode.
+In the "WORKING" mode, press Button "TEMPERATURE ", after 4 seconds, the "WORK" mode will change, heating mode to cooling mode, or cooling mode to heating mode.
 Heating mode(red light bright):

-When current temperature ≤ set temperature &#8211; 1degree ,switch on the power;
+When current temperature ≤ set temperature -- 1degree ,switch on the power;

 When current temperature ≥ set temperature 1degree ,cut off the power;